sano-jin/vertex/README.md

-# Directed HyperFlatLMNtal
+# Directed HyperLMNtal

-Directed HyperFlatLMNtal (DHLMNtal) is a derived calculus model of LMNtal.
+Directed HyperLMNtal (DHLMNtal) is a derived calculus model of LMNtal.

 - Focused on concurrency
 - Can easily deal with hypergraphs representing structures and pointers